semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-introduction.md

     ```sh
     semgrep install-semgrep-pro
     ```
-1. To test Semgrep Pro Engine, use the following command in the root directory of the codebase to scan:
+1. Optional: To test Semgrep Pro Engine, use the following command in the root directory of the codebase to scan:
     ```bash
     semgrep --pro --config "p/default"
     ```